 Did you know that the Ravenna neighborhood has more

-Finnish and Iranian ancestry people living in it than nearly
+Finnish and Scottish ancestry people living in it than nearly

-this neighborhood's residents have Finnish ancestry and 1.5% have Iranian ancestry.
+this neighborhood's residents have Finnish ancestry and 5.5% have Scottish ancestry.

 Notable & Unique: Occupations